FelipeTomazEC/Lexical-Analyzer/README.md

 # Lexical Analyzer

-The task of translating high level code, i.e., programming languages, into a format that can be understand by a computer - binary code - is the main job of a compiler.
-Speaking in a simple way, the compiler can be split in 3 parts:
+The task of translating high level code, i.e., programming languages, into a format that can be understood by a computer - binary code - is the main job of a compiler.
+Speaking in a simple way, the compiler can be splited in 3 parts:
 - Lexical Analyzer (LA)
 - Syntax Analyzer (SA)
 - Semantic Analyzer (SMA)

-The Lexical Analyzer is responsible to separate the source code into lexemes, which are the words that compose the code.
-After separate all lexemes, the LA classify them using Token classification. **Keywords**, **Special Symbols**, **Identifiers** and **Operators**, are examples of tokens.
-Removing white spaces and comments of the compiled code is also a role played by the Lexical Analyzer.
+The Lexical Analyzer is responsible for separating the source code into lexemes, which are the words that compose the code.
+After separating all lexemes, the LA classifies them using Token classification. **Keywords**, **Special Symbols**, **Identifiers** and **Operators**, are examples of tokens.
+Removing white spaces and comments from the compiled code is also a role played by the Lexical Analyzer.
 The output of this process is a table containing the lexemes and their token classification.
 Lexical errors as invalid constructions of lexemes, *e.g. '12variableName'*,